PRO-2684/jiu/README.md

 #### Command

 The `command` field is a list made up of strings and arrays that represents the command to run.
 Each string is treated as a literal string, while each array is treated as a placeholder for the arguments.
 The placeholders are replaced with the values of the arguments when the command is run.
+After the arguments are resolved, the command is executed in the directory of the config file.

 #### Greedy Matching